Heading to Milwaukee for a weekend getaway, a conference, or to visit friends or family?

 Location: Juneau Town Neighborhood

 The Hotel Metro is an excellent choice if you’re looking for a stylish, modern hotel in the heart of Milwaukee.
-Located just north of the Historic Third Ward, this boutique hotel offers oversized guestrooms.
+This boutique hotel is located just north of the Historic Third Ward and offers oversized guestrooms.

 The hotel also has a rooftop bar in the warmer months.